 Additionally, mechanisms for linking individuals to appropriate HIV specialty care who acquire HIV infection during study participation is required to be detailed in an SOP for each site.
-"Appropriate care" should be locally defined and include consideration of developmental age, language, geography, insurance status and type, provider cultural sensitivity, and resource availability.
+"Appropriate care" should be locally defined and include consideration of language, geography, insurance status and type, provider cultural sensitivity, and resource availability.

 Risk reduction counseling should be incorporated into the HIV counseling approach noted above.
 Participant-centered approaches should be used when providing risk reduction counseling.
-For HPTN 084-01, risk reduction counseling will include condom use, data on the known effectiveness of Truvada® (TDF/FTC) as Pre-Exposure Prophylaxis (PrEP), and the known efficacy of long-acting cabotegravir (CAB LA) in protecting against acquiring HIV infection.
-The counselor should ask open-ended questions, actively listen to participant responses, probe as needed for further information, and guide the participant in identifying their risk factors and barriers to risk reduction, as well as strategies and action plans to try to address these.
+For HPTN 084, risk reduction counseling will include condom use, data on the known effectiveness of both Truvada (TDF/FTC) and long-acting cabotegravir (CAB LA) as HIV pre-exposure prophylaxis.
+The counselor should ask open-ended questions, actively listen to participant responses, probe as needed for further information, and guide the participant in identifying his/her risk factors and barriers to risk reduction, as well as strategies and action plans to try to address these.